Social Security FAQs

 4. What’s a good strategy for spouses?

-This is especially beneficial from an estate-planning perspective.
-That’s because after the death of one spouse—regardless of whether it was the lower- or higher-earning one—the surviving spouse receives the larger of the two benefits for the remainder of his or her lifetime.
+After the death of one spouse—regardless of whether it was the lower- or higher-earning one—the surviving spouse receives the larger of the two benefits for the remainder of his or her lifetime.

 5. Can my kids inherit my Social Security benefit?